standrewsdigital/digital-pattern-library/src/docs/about.md

 * **Documentation** The 'patterns' folder includes documentation about each pattern available in the pattern library, examples of each one and guidance on their use.

 ## Browsers supported
-The digital communications team is committed to making the University website and web applications as usable as possible, irrespective of browser or platform (see the [accessibility](https://www.st-andrews.ac.uk/digital-standards/accessibility/) section within digital standards for more information).
+The Digital Communications team is committed to making the University website and web applications as usable as possible, irrespective of browser or platform (see the [accessibility](https://www.st-andrews.ac.uk/digital-standards/accessibility/) section within digital standards for more information).
 The team uses the following baseline of browsers to actively support and test against.

 ### Desktop
 Generally, the digital pattern library supports the current major desktop releases of: